shu223/PulsingHalo/README.md

 PulsingHalo
 ===========

-A CALayer subclass for indicating Pulsing Halo.
+iOS Component For Creating A Pulsing Animation.

 ![](http://f.cl.ly/items/220D2F210D1x1D0L1Q20/beacon__.gif)

-It's useful for:
+Great For  And Beacons:

-- **iBeacon**
+- **Beacons for iBeacon**
-- annotions in MapKit
+- Map Annotations

 ##How to use